zlatozar/coding-sessions/books-code/clrs/Readme.md

 - Like in ```range``` slicing do not include last e.g ```A[start : end]``` - items from ```start``` through ```end - 1```

-- Algorithms intensively works with indices, use to use them
+- Algorithms intensively works with indices especially in divide and conquer strategy , use to use them

 - ```//``` floor divide is a convenient way to take lower bound